anima-libera/qwy2/README.md

 C++ compilers tested and supported by the build system include [GCC](https://gcc.gnu.org/) (`g++`) and [Clang](https://clang.llvm.org/) (`clang`).
 The build system is written in [Python 3](https://www.python.org/downloads/) (`python3`) (Python 3.9 or higher should do (but not older versions as this script uses some dictionary operators added in 3.9), it was out in 2020 so it seems reasonable).

-The building process has only been tested on Linux (Ubuntu 18.04 LTS) yet, it is likely to fail on very different systems for now.
+The building process has only been tested on Linux (Ubuntu 18.04 LTS in the past and Ubuntu 22.04 LTS for the last commit by me) yet, it is likely to fail on very different systems for now.

 ### Build

-The build system is in the `buildsystem` Python 3 package and can be invoked with the `bs.py` Python script.
+The build system is in `buildsystem/`, written in Python 3, and can be invoked with the `bs.py` Python script in the repo's root folder.

 For a *release build*, simply run it: